Recovering from Coercive Control

 Common tactics include:

-- Isolation: Cutting you off from friends, family, or outside perspectives
+- Isolation: Cutting you off from friends, family, or outside perspectives (destroying your "secure base")

 - Monitoring: Tracking your location, communications, or activities